Home » State Systems » National Association

 - Advocate for all states to have a designated FASD Coordinator.

-- Educate families, providers, researchers, and policymakers on FASD.
+- Provide education to families, providers, researchers, and policymakers on FASD.

 - Establish partnerships on a national and grassroots level.

-designated FASD Coordinators.
-To see if your state has a coordinator you can check
+Twenty-seven states and the District of Columbia have officially designated FASD Coordinators.
+To see if your state has a coordinator you can check the

 for NAFSC .